therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 ]
 ```

-Each result comes with a score sorted in order of relevancy and some of them do not even contain our keywords, but still returns relevant results.
+Each result comes with a score sorted in order of relevancy and some of them do not even contain our keywords, but still returns relevant result.

 ## Conclusion
-We have only scratched the surface of what's possible with vector databases and machine learning, and also using them directly in Elixir.
-It is worth mentioning that they do introduce additional layers of complexity, but they offer richer experiences to users of our applications.
+We have only scratched the surface of what's possible with vector databases and machine learning, especially when integrating them directly with Elixir.
+It is worth mentioning that they introduce additional layers of complexity, but they offer richer experiences for users of our applications.
-The journey into semantic search is a step towards building smarter, more responsive applications that can adapt to the nuanced needs of users in an ever-evolving digital landscape.
+Exploring semantic search is a step toward building smarter, more responsive applications that adapt to the nuanced needs of users in an ever-evolving digital landscape.